jonathanwvd/jonathanwvd/README.md

 📫 You can contact me at [jonathan@latos.ai](mailto:jonathan@latos.ai)

 ## Open Projects
+* [Django Movie Recommender](https://github.com/jonathanwvd/django-movie-recommender) - This simple Django application recommends new movies based on a selected one.
 * [Awesome Industry 4.0 Datasets](https://github.com/i40a/awesome-industry40-datasets) - A curated list of public dataset related to Industry 4.0.
 * [SISO Viewer](https://github.com/jonathanwvd/sisoviewer) - An open source Control-loop Performance Monitoring tool.
 * [Python for Industry 4.0](https://github.com/i40a/python-for-industry40) - Jupyter Notebook files from the course Python for Industry 4.0.